for everything you need to know about strata...

 Building Cover

-The Owners Corporation has a duty to cover all buildings in the strata scheme under a Damage policy with an approved insurer.
-The 'building cover' includes not only the structure but also the common property fixtures and fittings such as carpets in common areas, hot water systems, light fittings, toilet bowls, sinks, shower screens, cupboards, internal doors, stoves, common air conditioning systems and intercom systems, etc.
+The Owners Corporation has a duty to cover all buildings in the Strata Scheme under a Damage policy with an approved insurer.
+The 'building cover' includes not only the structure but also the common property fixtures and fittings such as carpets in common areas, common property hot water systems, light fittings, toilet bowls, sinks, shower screens, cupboards, internal doors, stoves, common air conditioning systems and intercom systems, etc.

 Insured amount

-In the NSW Strata Schemes Management Act 1996: Section82-Damage Policy there's a prescribed method detailing what's to be included when calculating the sum insured for the Damage policy.
-In simple terms the amount is calculated by using the estimated cost of:
+In the NSW Strata Schemes Management Act 2015: Section 161-Requirements for Damage Policy (see link just above) there's a prescribed method detailing what's to be included when calculating the sum insured for the Damage policy.
+Just click on the link in the small box above to see the details but, in simple terms, the amount is calculated by using the estimated cost of:

 • Removal of all debris